 “World’s Longest” all-women-operated Flight

-On 10 Jan 2021, an AI. all-women cockpit crew set a record after flying the world’s longest flight as it covered 16,000 km (approx. 9941 miles) for 17 hours.
+On January 10, 2021, an AI all-women cockpit crew set a record after flying the world’s longest flight, which covered 16,000 km (approximately 9941 miles) for 17 hours.
 The flight was operated by Captain Zoya Aggarwal, Captain Papagari Thanmai, Captain Akansha Sonaware, and Captain Shivani Manhas.

 “Air India’s woman power flies high around the world.”Hardeep Singh Puri, Union minister and minister of Civil Aviation of India, 2021